Jodhpur: Motion-picture industry

 The city is famous for its charming locations and is often featured in various films, advertisements, music videos, and soaps.
 The historic buildings and landscapes of the city were featured in a number of movies, including The Dark Knight Rises directed by Christopher Nolan; Baadshaho starring Ajay Devgn and Emraan Hashmi, The Darjeeling Limited starring Owen Wilson, Adrien Brody, and Jason Schwartzman; The Fall directed by Tarsem Singh; Hum Saath-Saath Hain directed by Sooraj Barjatya; Veer directed by Anil Sharma; Shuddh Desi Romance directed by Maneesh Sharma; I directed by S. Shankar, Kung Fu Yoga starring Jackie Chan, Sonu Sood, and Disha Patani; Loafer starring Varun Tej and Disha Patani; Supreme starring Sai Dharam Tej and Rashi Khanna; and Airlift featuring Akshay Kumar and Nimrat Kaur.
 Many foreign-language films and series have also been shot in Jodhpur, such as Buddies in India, which was produced in Mandarin and was launched in China in 2017 featuring some Indian actors, and even the songs were in Hindi.

+Bengali movie Sonar Kella directed by Satyajit Ray was shot in Jodhpur.
+The movie featured Jodhpur city as it was in early 1970s.
+The characters stayed in Jodhpur Circuit house.
+The movie was based on Novel of the same name written by Satyajit Ray, the director himself.